DisnakeDev/disnake/docs/ext/commands/slash_commands.rst

 For global registration, don't specify this parameter.

+In order to configure specific properties about command sync, we have a configuration class which may be passed to the Bot, :class:`~.ext.commands.ApplicationCommandSyncFlags`.

-Another useful parameter is ``sync_commands_debug``.
-If set to ``True``, you receive debug messages related to the app command registration by default, without having to change the log level of any loggers (see the documentation on :class:`Bot <ext.commands.Bot>` for more info).
+Setting :attr:`ApplicationCommandSyncFlags.sync_commands_debug <.ext.commands.ApplicationCommandSyncFlags.sync_commands_debug>` to ``True``, will print debug messages related to the app command registration to the console, without having to change the log level of any loggers.

 This is useful if you want to figure out some registration details:

 .. code-block:: python3